billbillbilly/viewscape/README.md

 ```

 From viewshed analysis, the visible area of a viewpoint is presented by
 visible points.
-There are several viewshed metrics such as can be
+Several viewshed metrics can be
 calculated based on the visible points.
 For further information on these
-metrics and the rest of the functions available in this package please
+metrics and the rest of the functions available in this package, please
 refer to the [package
 website](https://land-info-lab.github.io/viewscape/).
 For more
-information and examples of the functions check out the [package
+information and examples of the functions, check out the [package
 vignette](https://github.com/land-info-lab/viewscape/blob/master/viewscape.md).

 ## Note
+This package may take a long time to run if using spatially large or
+high-resolution digital elevation models.

 The package currently does not support multi-core processing on Windows system.
 The function 'compute_viewshed' with 'parallel = TRUE' will automatically work